Javascript is not enabled.

 With the arrival of COVID-19 vaccines in late 2020, the closures, capacity limits and large-scale mask orders that marked earlier phases of the pandemic gave way to vaccine and testing mandates and more targeted face-covering rules, which many states extended or reinstated as the delta and omicron variants spread in 2021 and 2022.
 As those waves receded, pandemic restrictions largely subsided as well.

-Some states and local governments maintained vaccination or masking orders for public employees and health care workers into 2023, but almost all such mandates had lapsed by May 11, when the federal government’s COVID-19 public health emergency ended.
+Some states and local governments maintained vaccination or masking orders for public employees and health care workers into 2023, but almost all such mandates had lapsed by May 11 of that year, when the federal government’s COVID-19 public health emergency ended.
 Several states have barred or limited mask and vaccine orders and other requirements through legislation or executive action.

 Find COVID-19 Vaccines in Your State